gaand/wdi_2_js_demo_spa/README.md

 ### Modelling the Domain Objects.

-Let's draw a model of the Domain Objects, Song and Song list on a whiteboard.
+Let's draw a model of the Domain Objects, Song and Playlist on a whiteboard.

 Let's find properties and behavior for these objects: